vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 The older [sinewavespeech.com/explanation/](https://www.sinewavespeech.com/explanation/) uses the Web Audio API more heavily: it explicitly controls separate [`OscillatorNode`](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode)s to generate the individual sine waves.
-For the live version I thought it'd be easier to handle the whole synthesis in Rust directly.
+It would've been possible to do that in the live version too, but I thought it'd be easier to handle the whole synthesis in Rust directly so that the logic is not scattered between Rust and TypeScript.

 The SWS processor can run our Rust code in a separate thread using an [`AudioWorklet`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet).
 Worklets are wild.
 You tell a worklet what code to run by calling `audioWorklet.addModule()` and passing in _a URL of a JS file_.
-Of course, this doesn't play nice with bundling, not to mention TypeScript.
+Since this bypasses the regular import mechanism, it doesn't play nice with bundling, not to mention TypeScript.

 You also need to somehow pass the wasm code to the worklet, because you can't import it from the worklet (AFAIK).
 The whole thing was a headache, but luckily Peter Suggate who wrote [the tutorial I used as a reference](https://www.toptal.com/webassembly/webassembly-rust-tutorial-web-audio)